IBM/analyze-insights-on-startup-using-watson-studio/README.md

 ![](/doc/source/images/add_DB2_Data_Asset.png)

+* Similarly for the final node- `Data_Export` node, follow the same steps as above and select any table.

+* Before saving the changes for the node.
+Enter a name for the output table, make sure the name is unique to the table names within the schema, and make sure the value for `If the datset already exists`- `Append to Dataset`.

 ## 3. Setup the Embedded Dashboard on your Watson Studio Project

 * Click on `Add to Project` button to add the Embedded Dashboard Analytics service.